hakanayaz/PIRQ_Draft/Module 1/More_Examples/2_Newton_Raphson/C_C++/README.md

 opt -dot-cfg newton_raphson.ll
 ```

-This code will create .dot file but these files are not visible that's why we need to `ls -la` to see hidden folders.
-After that we will conver these .dot file to .pdf file.
-To make it we will use this code;
+This code will create .dot file but these files are not visible that's why we need to use `ls -la` command to see hidden all folders.
+After that we will convert .dot file to .pdf file.
+To make this we will use this code;

 ```c
 dot -Tpdf .().dot -o newton_raphson.pdf